nova-framework/Menu-Helper/README.md

-# Menu Helper for SMVC
+# Menu Helper for Nova Framework

 Creates a menu from an object of keys.
 A typical table would be setup like this: